SACRAMENT, MALEFICE, SORCERY

 The screenplay for Ridley Scott’s Blade Runner (1982), based on Dick’s Do Androids Dream of Electric Sheep?
 (1968) was in still development when Baudrillard published Simulacra and Simulation.
 The novel shows us a society completely in thrall to simulation, including the mass production of artificial humans, or ‘replicants,’ used as slaves.
 Police assassin Rick Deckard, assigned to track down and terminate a group of runaway replicants, sees himself as one of the remnants of a human reality defending itself against rogue simulacra, which he views merely as malfunctioning equipment.
 The moment when he realises that he too is a Nexus 6 series replicant, implanted with memories which are not his own, is essentially hyperreal, and embodies in dramatic form Baudrillard’s ‘precession of simulacra’, a profound change in the human condition.

-Baudrillard distanced himself from the Wachowski brothers’ splendid metaphor, saying that the film-makers had misread his work.
+Baudrillard was unimpressed by the Wachowski brothers’ splendid metaphor, saying that the film-makers had misread his work.
 The moral of this: agree with a philosopher and he will disagree right back.
 But perhaps Baudrillard has more in common with these producers of imaginative fiction than he knows.
 His work is more rhetorical than epistemological, and what he presents not so much an argument as a vision.
 Re-reading him, I find a poet masquerading as a philosopher – a description which might apply also to McLuhan in some respects.
 Like the Canadian, Baudrillard’s work should be taken as ‘probe, not package’; the writing is dense, hyperbolic and paradoxical, making a secure reading problematic.
 It’s as if he crafted his work to resist synopsis: perhaps paraphrase is to Baudrillard what photography is to certain tribespeople – he instinctively fears the simulacrum, as they do.

 Any reading of Baudrillard’s prose has to be constructivist to a degree; the reader must find pathways through his labyrinthine complications, and it’s unwise to take anything literally.
-The mixing of dramatic rhetoric and academic jargon gives Baudrillard’s style an interesting tension which readers may equally find attractive or repulsive: a kind of pedantic wildness or wild pedantry.
+The mixing of dramatic rhetoric and academic jargon gives his style an interesting tension which readers may equally find attractive or repulsive: a kind of pedantic wildness or wild pedantry.
 But there is no doubt that his vision — of a society somehow disappearing into its own information systems, so blinded by its own representations of the real as to become divorced from reality itself — responds to a cultural malaise or dislocation in the contemporary psyche.

 Baudrillard’s theme crystallised the emergent zeitgeist.
 In 1981, when he published Simulacra and Simulation, the metaverse was already rising, but all you could see of it was a faint glow of artificial light peeping over the horizon.
 In 1981, Nintendo had not yet released its first Mario Brothers game.
 It was not until 2003 that Linden Labs released its virtual society, ‘Second Life’.
 Reality was still realer than any of its rivals; it still appeared, at least, to have a monopoly on itself.

-It wasn’t just the Wachowskis’ movie that announced the theme of the new millennium; the Oxford English Dictionary chose ‘post-truth’ as its ‘Word of the Year’ at the turn of the century.
-Now, in the 2020s, caught in an endless vertigo of simulation — simulated pandemics, synthetic biology, artificial intelligence, deepfake video, humanoid robots, transgenderism, weather weapons, and even the potential activation of the fabled Operation Bluebeam, using hologrammatic technology to simulate aerial phenomena including huge extra-terrestrial space-craft — it feels like we’re in the midst of precession right now, tied up in “a logic not of facts but of simulation”, and rapidly losing touch with reality.
-If once we were obsessed with images, now we are governed by them.
-Our maps have become the territory.
+Now, in the 2020s, caught in an endless vertigo of simulation — simulated pandemics, synthetic biology, artificial intelligence, deepfake video, humanoid robots, transgenderism, weather weapons, and even the potential activation of the fabled Operation Bluebeam, using hologrammatic technology to simulate aerial phenomena including huge extra-terrestrial space-craft — it feels like we’re in the midst of the precession right now, tied up in “a logic not of facts but of simulation” and rapidly losing touch with reality.
+If once we were obsessed with images, now we are completely governed by them.
+Our maps have indeed become the territory.
 Our reality is generated by models.
 Our doppelgängers are living our lives.

 The proliferation of images organises itself into an infinite regress, an image of an image of an image, as in twinned mirrors, or a Dali painting.
 The shadows on the wall in Plato’s Cave do not mimic reality but mask its absence; a wall of shadows screens the desert of the real.
 Your experience in the simulation simulates nothing, when the simulation is all there is.
 It is now both completely inauthentic and the only reality; that is, hyperreality.
 The original, now, has not only disappeared — it never existed at all.